EXPLAINER: Rittenhouse plane part of widespread surveillance - NewsBreak

 The AP review also found that the Drug Enforcement Administration had at least 92 surveillance aircraft as of 2011 under Obama.
 The U.S. Marshals Service also has operated its own aerial surveillance program.

-Ashley Gorski, an American Civil Liberties Union attorney who specializes in surveillance issues, said government agencies clearly flew more aerial surveillance missions during Black Lives Matter protests last year, when Trump was president.
+Ashley Gorski, a American Civil Liberties Union attorney who specializes in surveillance issues, said government agencies clearly flew more aerial surveillance missions during Black Lives Matter protests last year, when Trump was president.

 “The result here was particularly aggressive,” she said.
 “It does seem the response was unusual and unprecedented.”